SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 **Anaphase**
 The centromere's centre degrades, freeing the two halfs of the chromasomes.

-Yanked by their kineticores by the microtubuals, a copy of the chromatid
+Yanked by their kineticores by the microtubuals, each copy of the chromatid

 * Microtubials to pull chromosomes apart connected to kinecore, a joint in the chromatid